backdrop-contrib/resource_timeslots/README.md

 ## Setup

-You need two node types, one acts as resource the other one acts as reservation.
+You need two content types (node types), one acts as resource the other one acts as reservation.

 The reservation type gets a "Resource timeslot" field attached, in which you set the "Resource content type" to your resource type.

-If you want to preselect resources via links, add a "resource-id=7" parameter to the url, where "7" is the node ID of the resource node.
+If you want to preselect resources via links for new reservations, add a `resource-id=7` parameter to the url (href), where `7` is the node ID of the resource node.

 If you want to show special messages after submission, or send mails, use the [Rules](https://backdropcms.org/project/rules) module.